 Improving education

 Education is our investment in the future of our country.
-Our objective is to provide quality education to young people that prepares them for current challenges and future opportunities.
+Our objective is to provide quality education to young people that will prepare them for current challenges and future opportunities.

 The pandemic has highlighted the digital divide in society, particularly regarding the adoption of technologies for learning and teaching.
 We must intensify efforts to ensure connectivity and equitable access to data.
 This calls for stronger public-private partnerships to ensure that we have the necessary resources to help our learners.